CDL926666/1_TIBS/zongjie.md

   Copyright automatically protects original works—like code, software, documents, images, and videos—without special registration.
 For example, the source code of Adobe Photoshop is protected by copyright.

 - *Advantages*:
-  Protection is free and automatic; covers many types of work; lasts a long time (author’s life plus 70 years).
+  Protection does no need much process to registration, low cost and automatic; covers many types of work; lasts a long time (author’s life plus 70 years).

 - *Disadvantages*:
   Only protects the way ideas are shown, not the idea or function itself; hard to prove copying; international enforcement is difficult.